On the coherence conjecture of Pappas and Rapoport: Appendix I: line bundles on the local models for ramified unitary groups

 \section{Appendix I: line bundles on the local models for ramified unitary groups}

 Since Theorem \ref{MainI} is not quite identical to the original coherence conjecture given by Pappas and Rapoport, we explain here how to apply it to the local models.
-First, if the group $G$ is of type $A$ or $C$, we find that all the $a_i^\vee=1$ in this case, and the formulation of Theorem \ref{MainI} coincides with the original conjecture of Pappas and Rapoport.
+First, if the group $G$ is split of type $A$ or $C$, we find that all the $a_i^\vee=1$ in this case, and the formulation of Theorem \ref{MainI} coincides with the original conjecture of Pappas and Rapoport.
 Namely, the central charge of $\calL(\sum_{i\in Y}\epsilon_i)$ is $\sharp Y$.
 In fact, in these cases, it is proven in \emph{loc. cit.} (using the result of \cite{Go1,Go2,PR0}) that the coherence conjecture holds for $\mu$ being sum of minuscule coweights.
 In what follows, we mainly discuss the ramified unitary groups.
-Let us also mention that the orthogonal group cases can be discussed similarly.
-But this will be done on another occasion.
+As the main application of the coherence conjecture, general cases are treated in \cite{PZ}.

 Let us change the notation in the main body of the paper to the following.
-Let $\calO_{F_0}$ be a completed discrete valuation ring with perfect residue field $k$ with $\on{char}k\neq 2$ and fractional field $F_0$.
+Let $\calO_{F_0}$ be a completed discrete valuation ring with algebraically closed residue field $k$ with $\on{char}k\neq 2$ and fractional field $F_0$.
 Let $\pi_0$ be the uniformizer.
 For example, $\calO=k[[t]]$ with $\pi_0=t$ as in the main body of the paper, or $\calO=\bbZ_p^{ur}$, the completion of the maximal unramified extension of $\bbZ_p$ and $\pi_0=p$.

 We will follow \cite{PR2} (see also \cite{PR1}).
 Let $F/F_0$ be a quadratic extension.
 Let $(V,\phi)$ be a split hermitian vector space over $F$ of dimension $\geq 4$.
 That is, $V$ is a vector space over $F$ and $\phi$ is a hermitian form such that there is a basis $e_1,\ldots,e_n$ of $V$ satisfying